Chris Apps wants to train the next reed maker

 Important considerations

-4. You must be a proficient piper to produce good quality reeds.
+3. You must be a proficient piper to produce good quality reeds.
+If you struggle to tune your pipes, you'll struggle to tune reeds.

 5. Chris Apps Reeds cannot offer any guarantees on future sales.
-Chris will teach you how to make reeds and help you source machinery.
+Chris will teach you how to make reeds, help source machinery/raw materials, teach you how the business is run, and help with customer relations.
 The rest is up to you.

 The Questionnaire